Pre-Calabi-Yau algebras and topological quantum field theories: Introduction

 \subsection{Relation to existing literature}

-Both this paper and \cite{KTV2} are updated and expanded versions of unfinished preprints that were written by the first and third named authors in 2013, and which have since then circulated among the community in their unfinished form, being cited by other articles and lectures such as \cite{iyudu2020precalabiyau,iyudu2021pre,yeung2018precalabiyau,fernndez2019cyclic,seidel2020fukaya}.
+Both this paper and \cite{KTV2} are updated and expanded versions of unfinished preprints that were written by the first and third named authors in 2013, and which have since then circulated among the community in their unfinished form, being cited by other articles and lectures such as \cite{iyudu2020precalabiyau,iyudu2021pre,yeung2018precalabiyau,fernandez2021cyclic,seidel2021fukaya}; since the appearance of the first complete version of this paper in 2021, our formalism has also found applications in high-energy physics \cite{sharapov2023chiral,sharapov2023more}.

 Due to this state of affairs, some results and definitions here have also been discussed elsewhere in the literature, often citing that unfinished version of this paper.
 Throughout the text, we have made an attempt to be thorough in referring to those articles, and to be clear about what results in this expanded version are new.
 Let us give a non-extensive overview of related work.
 In the finite-dimensional case, pre-CY algebras have been defined and studied before by another name: some time between 2013 and now we learned from T. Tradler and M. Zeinalian that they had made an equivalent definition in \cite{tradler2007infinity} where this structure was called a \emph{$V_\infty$-algebra}.
 Moreover, P. Seidel also informed us that in \cite{seidel2012fukaya} he gave the same definition (Definition 3.5), calling them \emph{boundary algebras}.
 In the infinite dimensional case, some relations between pre-CY structures and symplectic/Poisson geometry appear in \cite{yeung2018precalabiyau,iyudu2020precalabiyau}.